Yatin12527/Ciaan-Assesment/README.md

 * Clicking this icon allows you to permanently delete the post.
 This action is protected on the backend to ensure users can only delete their own content.

 ---
+**Note :- In case you are using brave browser plase turn on your "allow third party cookies" in order to sign in and out with google Oauth**